OpenTermsArchive/contrib-versions/Amazon/Privacy Policy.md

 **Information You Give Us**

 You provide most such information when you search, buy, post, participate in a contest or questionnaire, or communicate with customer service.
-For example, you provide information when you search for a product. place an order through Amazon.com or one of our third-party sellers. provide information in Your Account (and you might have more than one if you have used more than one e-mail address when shopping with us) or Your Profile. communicate with us by phone, e-mail, or otherwise. complete a questionnaire or a contest entry form. use our services such as Amazon Instant Video. compile Wish Lists or other gift registries. participate in Discussion Boards or other community features. provide and rate Reviews. specify a Special Occasion Reminder. and employ Product Availability Alerts, such as Available to Order Notifications.
+For example, you provide information when you search for a product. place an order through Amazon.com or one of our third-party sellers. provide information in Your Account (and you might have more than one if you have used more than one e-mail address when shopping with us) or Your Profile. communicate with us by phone, e-mail, or otherwise. complete a questionnaire or a contest entry form. use our services such as Amazon Instant Video. compile Wish Lists or other gift registries. participate in Discussion Boards or other community features. provide and rate Reviews. and employ Product Availability Alerts, such as Available to Order Notifications.
 As a result of those actions, you might supply us with such information as your name, address, and phone numbers. credit card information. people to whom purchases have been shipped, including addresses and phone number. people (with addresses and phone numbers) listed in 1-Click settings. e-mail addresses of your friends and other people. content of reviews and e-mails to us. personal description and photograph in Your Profile. and financial information, including Social Security and driver's license numbers.

 **Automatic Information**